8 Ways to Celebrate Valentine’s Day When You’re Engaged or Newly Married

 5. Record your love story.

 Grab your partner and hit the town, filming places from your love story (like your first date location and the site of where you first said "I love you").
-It's a sentimental touch, and you can also take a video to play at your engagement party, rehearsal dinner or even the wedding.
+It's a sentimental touch, and you can also take a video to play at your wedding if it hasn't happened yet.
+At the very least, you'll have a great memory to relive on your anniversary for years to come.

 6. Cook a romantic dinner together at home.

 Who says you have to go out to enjoy a special Valentine's Day date?
-Even if you don't consider yourselves cooks, Plated makes it insanely easy to make a restaurant-quality meal in the comfort of your home.
+Even if you don't consider yourselves cooks, services like Plated, Home Chef and Blue Apron make it insanely easy to create a restaurant-quality meal in the comfort of your home.
 Picture this: the two of you clinking glasses and indulging in a candlelit steak dinner.
 And not just any steak—seared steak with melted leeks, Parmesan potatoes and chive vinaigrette (get the recipe from Plated).

 7. Or have a professional chef cook you dinner at home.